 Have questions about occupational health and safety careers?
 Want to learn more about training?

 We strongly recommend meeting with an experienced Admissions Advisor.
 Narrow down the health and safety colleges you’re interested in, and meet with an Advisor at each school.

 Not only will you learn more about the program, campus, and culture—you’ll get good advice about starting an OHS career and what to expect in class.

-Start by exploring the Occupational Health & Safety Officer program at Herzing College Toronto.
+Start by exploring the Occupational Health & Safety Officer program at Herzing College.
 Training takes just 12 months, and includes an extensive 12-week internship.

 Our program is approved by the BCRSP.
 Graduates can apply for the Canadian Registered Safety Technician (CRST) certification immediately after graduation.

 Or, click below to browse the Health and Safety Officer program for yourself.
 See admission requirements, a detailed course list, and chat live with an Admissions Advisor.
 We’re here to help!